SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![Select permission](/guides/users-guide/dashboardpermission.png)

-> Permissions can be granted for several groups.
+> Permissions can be granted to several groups.

 ### Adding a Widget to a Dashboard